Mary Mims

 Mary Mims was born in Minden, Louisiana.
-She was a community organizer, teacher, educator, humanitarian, lecturer, and a pioneering sociologist.
-She was the founder of the “community organization movement” in cooperative extension.
+She was a community organizer, teacher, educator, humanitarian, lecturer, and a sociologist.
+She was the founder of the "community organization movement" in cooperative extension.
 She was an extension services specialist in community organizing and worked for Louisiana State University.
 She was a state community worker for Louisiana.

 Early life

 It is stated that Mary started teaching at the age of seven after she learned to read.
 She gathered it is said seven Negro children together, and starting teaching them how to read.
 Her father ordered seven readers for the seven children.

 She attended Mims Community School, and afterwards went to Louisiana Industrial Institute (La Tech) at Ruston, Louisiana in 1897 receiving a Bachelor of Industry Degree.
 She went on to attend Sophie B. Wright's School for Girls in New Orleans.